renesas/synced/README.md

 advertises the QL-DNU and QL-DUS for network options 1 and 2, respectively.

 The **Management** module contains **Management API**.
-In addition to Sync-E clocks, `synce4l` supports external clocks like GPS, which can be managed by the said APIs.
+In addition to Sync-E clocks, `synced` supports external clocks like GPS, which can be managed by the said APIs.

 The **Monitor** module keeps track of the current QL, current Sync-E DPLL state, and current clock.
 It also operates the holdover timer.